tomaszz95/pzblawcompany/README.md

 <h1>Law Company Website</h1>

-<p>Welcome!
-I’m thrilled to present my fully developed and functional website project for a law company.</p>
+<p>Professional landing page for a law firm built with Next.js, delivering a sleek, mobile-first design.
+Dynamic elements are rendered via Next.js and optimized with SEO for greater visibility.</p>

-<p>Feel free to explore the live version of the site, hosted on Vercel:
+<p>Check out the live demo hosted on Vercel:
 <a href="https://pzblawcompany.vercel.app/">PZB Law Company</a>.</p>

 <p><strong>Note:</strong> The website is available in English.</p>